vincentshieh/MovementCentral/README.md

 - [ ] Create posts
 - [ ] Create post comments
 - [ ] View posts and comments
+- [ ] Upload photos in posts
 - [ ] Add friends
 - [ ] View a feed of friends' posts
 - [ ] Like posts and comments
-- [ ] Search for dancers by name and dance style
+- [ ] Search for users by name and dance style

 ## Design Docs
 * [View Wireframes][views]